 While the fate of AB 2069 is unknown, California employers would be wise to track AB 2069 as it makes its way through the California legislature.
 The text of the proposed bill can be read and tracked here.
 If you have questions or concerns regarding your practices or policies regarding this emerging area of law, contact the authors or your trusted counsel at AALRR.

-Amber Healy is a litigator with extensive experience litigating class actions and complex business matters in state and federal courts throughout California.
-Her practice focuses on the defense of employers and management in ...
+Amber Healy has extensive experience litigating class actions and complex matters in state and federal courts throughout California.
+Her practice focuses on the defense of employers and management in class action ...

 - Senior Associate

 Chelsea Trotter specializes in commercial and employment litigation.
 When issues escalate into litigation, Ms. Trotter handles all stages of the litigation process through trial.
 Ms. Trotter focuses her practice on employment ...

 Other AALRR Blogs

 - Ninth Circuit Voids “No Re-Hire” Provision in Settlement Agreement Between Employer and Former Employee